cgruver/cgruver/_pages/tutorials/tekton-overview.md

    ![TektonTask](/_pages/tutorials/images/TektonTask.png)

+   __Note:__ When you look at the documentation, take care to note that [PipelineResources](https://github.com/tektoncd/pipeline/blob/main/docs/resources.md){:target="_blank"} are deprecated.
+Don't use them.
+I'll be showing you how to build pipelines without them.

 1. __[TaskRun](https://github.com/tektoncd/pipeline/blob/main/docs/taskruns.md){:target="_blank"}__

    A TaskRun creates an instance of a Task with specified parameter values, and runs it in a Pod